API-Skeletons/doctrine-graphql/config.rst

 ----------------
 When set to true all fields and all associations will be enabled.
 This is best used as a development setting when the entities are subject to change.
+Note that the strategy NullifyOwningAssociation is not automatically applied to many to many relationships when using ``globalEnable``.

 ``globalIgnore``
 ----------------